redis/docs/content/develop/connect/clients/client-side-caching.md

 -   **Use a separate connection for data that is not cache-friendly**:
     Caching gives the most benefit
     for keys that are read frequently and updated infrequently.
-However, you may also have data such as counters and scoreboards that receive frequent updates.
+However, you may also have data, such as counters and scoreboards, that receives frequent updates.
 In cases like this, the performance overhead of the invalidation messages can be greater than the savings made by caching.
 Avoid this problem by using a separate connection *without* client-side caching for any data that is